hungrybluedev/bigmath/README.md

 ## Initial Goals

-1. The main aim for this project is to be a drop-in replacement for V's [math/big](https://github.com/vlang/v/tree/master/vlib/math/big).
+1. The main aim for this project is to be a replacement for V's [math.big](https://github.com/vlang/v/tree/master/vlib/math/big).
 2. Have no dependency on external thridparty libraries.
 3. Be written completely in V.
 4. Implement the following types: